 2. Which online school is right for my children?

 Prioritise experience and faculty expertise.
 The institution should have at least 5 years of experience and a qualified, experienced, skilled, trained and empathetic faculty.
 They should also use a recognised, accredited and well-rounded curriculum.
 Additionally, they must equip students with top-notch resources and tools.

 3. Can I resume work/chores while my child attends online school?

 The answer to this question is imperative.
 Choose an online school that completely takes the reins so that you, as a parent, don’t have to intervene continuously.
 At Think Digital Academy, you can rest assured knowing that we teach, while you parent.
-You should be able to resume work/chores without being required to constantly check in on your child.
+You should be able to resume work/chores without being required to check in on your child.
 To make this task easier, we’ve designed a parent tool that enables you to monitor your child’s progress easily and effortlessly.
-Our weekly activity reports are emailed directly to your inbox, every Monday morning.
+Our weekly activity reports are emailed directly to your inbox every Monday morning.
 This report details your child’s activity on the system and tracks their progress.
 All you need to do is check that they’re making positive progress.
 Many institutions don’t offer parental leeway, so dig deeper and find one that does.